koumudi-panguluri/word-color/README.md

 To get the dominant color from the image, a popular NPM library called fast-average-color module has been used. https://www.npmjs.com/package/fast-average-color

+The application uses Angular Material Forms, Angular flex-layouts for alignments and Rxjs library for handling observables.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.